BitsPleaseMSI/BitsPlease-solutions/README.md

 # BitsPlease-solutions
-Solutions For Problems uploaded in bitsplease.pythonanywhere.com/
+Solutions For Problems uploaded on bitsplease.pythonanywhere.com/

-This repo is for solutions of the Problems uploaded in bitsplease.pythonanywhere.com <br>
+This repo is for solutions for the problems uploaded onn bitsplease.pythonanywhere.com <br>
-If you have a better solution for some problem, feel free to suggest your Opinion.
+If you have a better solution for some problem or you want to contribute for new problems. feel free to contribute.

 Happy Programming :)